mzimbres/rtcpp/README.md

 Let me list some important facts about my implementation of a Binary Search Tree (the bst class)

-1) My implementation is compliant with the C++11 allocator model as I still do not know if they can handle the problems I want to solve.

-2) The class bst is not exception safe if used with std::allocator as it can throw std::bad_alloc.
-However is is guaranteed to be exception safe if used with the pool_allocator.
+1) The class bst is not exception safe if used with std::allocator as it can throw std::bad_alloc.
+However is is guaranteed to be exception safe if used with the allocator node_stack.
 Actually all its member functions are noexcept.

-3) If it is used with pool_allocator the class is realtime.
+2) If used with node_stack the class is realtime.
 The time taken to allocate a node is constant and independent of the heap state.
 But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in realtime applications.

-4) It is very nice to compare its behaviour using std::allocator and rtcpp::pool_allocator as the heap fragmentation performance degradation becomes evident.
+3) It is very nice to compare its behaviour using std::allocator and rtcpp::pool_allocator as the heap fragmentation performance degradation becomes evident.

+4) Its design is not the same as std::set by its interface is prety similar.
+   The are only some missing functions.

+5) I think the new C++11 allocator model cannot achieve what I do here.
+If you know how to do it, please let me know.

 To play with the benchmarks use the program bench_bst.
+Example usage:

+  If you want to use it with std::allocator you can simply do "bst<int> tmp;" But that is unsafe.
+It is planned to be used with a pool allocator, for
+  example:

 Compilation
 =============